 - understand the applicability of these algorithms by considering examples of real-world case studies in different application domains.

 Upon successful completion of this course, students will have developed an in-depth knowledge of:

 - basic concepts of three classes of logic-based reasoning: deduction, abduction and induction;

-- fundamental characteristics and principles of logic-based learning approaches: bottom-up, top-down and meta-level learning and predicate invention;
+- fundamental characteristics and principles of logic-based learning approaches: bottom-up, top-down and meta-level learning;

 - basic semantic frameworks for logic-based learning: monotonic, non-monotonic, brave and cautious induction;

 - logic-based learning algorithms and their properties: expressive power, limitations, soundness and completeness;

 - principle of probabilistic inference: distribution semantics and probabilistic logic programming;

 Upon successful completion of this course, students will have developed a wide range of skills necessary for modelling problem domains in terms of learning tasks.
 They will have: